RobbyThomas2525/myarchinstall/README.md

 make sure to use LTS kernal cause i'm running a older pc (rx 7600 and a ryzen 5700X) maybe install recent just in case and make sure to install the network part

-Step 2 after everything is installed first download flatpak using sudo pacman -S flatpak and aur using SomeOrdinaryGamers video https://youtu.be/-GyOFlWs4HY?feature=shared&t=1635
+Step 2 after everything is installed first download flatpak using sudo pacman -S flatpak and download Gnome Boxes through flatpak cause of some bug causing it to not work after having everything installed and download aur using SomeOrdinaryGamers video https://youtu.be/-GyOFlWs4HY?feature=shared&t=1635

 also to customize it so something like kdewallet stops popping up here's some helpful guides